alan-turing-institute/defoe/docs/specify-data-to-query.md

 You can write these files by hand.

-Alternatively, you can use the bash `find` command, to search for the files.
-For example, suppose you want to run a query over all the documents, you can create a file with the paths to all the document files as follows:
+Alternatively, you can use the bash `find` command, to create a list of all available files:

 * On a local machine: